 ITT Tuition costs £9,250 for the QTS + PGCE option that 95% of trainees choose.
 A small number choose not to do the PGCE course and the fee for the QTS only course is £8,600.
 The fees can be paid by a tuition loan from the Student Loan Company and all students can also apply for maintenance loans.

-Bursaries apply for many secondary subjects secondary subjects (but not all) and for Primary with Maths courses.
-Bursaries for 2021-22 have not yet been published.
-Visit our Bursaries page for the most up-to-date information.
+Bursaries apply for some secondary subjects secondary subjects (but not all) and for Primary with Maths courses.
+Bursaries for 2022-23 have not yet been published.
+Visit our Bursaries page for the most up-to-date information about bursaries for 2021-22.

 TES Institute are the teacher training arm of TES Global, one of the largest on-line education training providers in the world.
 TES have an unparalleled reputation for providing high quality on-line training and resources, having access to both the brightest minds in current research and expert teachers in the field.
 TES invest far more of your tuition fee in direct support of you than almost any other provider.
 The 6 half day visits from a subject specialist Pathway tutor; a huge library of on-line subject specialist support materials; and a commitment to a flexible, supportive approach to teacher training in partnership with local schools and expert teachers cannot be beaten.